Mauritania closes border with Mali over Ebola fears

 Mali's Keita said the incident showed it was impossible to completely seal his country off from the outbreak in Guinea but said he remained calm as the girl's journey and potential contacts had already been traced swiftly.

-"Guinea is Mali's neighbour.
+"Guinea is Mali's neighbor.
 We have a shared border that we did not close and we will not close," he told France's RFI radio station.

 Keita said that the girl's grandmother had made a mistake by going to a funeral in Guinea, where more than 900 people have died of Ebola, and bringing her back.